rsp/ifa/PITCHME.md

 ---

-It works like this:
+Headless CMS works like this:

-- the headless CMS is used to easily edit content with a convenient UI
+- a convenient UI is used to easily edit content
-- it exposes all the data via API to the frontend
+- all the data is exposed via API to the frontend

+---

-- we can switch the frontend without:
+We can switch the frontend:

-  - changing the authoring process
+  - without changing the authoring process
-  - exporting/importing existing content
+  - without exporting/importing existing content

 ---